galaxyproject/training-material/topics/admin/tutorials/pulsar/tutorial.md

 >
 {: .agenda}

-This tutorial assumes that you have:
+**This tutorial assumes that you have:**

 - A VM or machine where you will install Pulsar, and a directory in which the installation will be done.
 This tutorial assumes it is `/mnt`
-- That you have completed the "Galaxy Installation with Ansible" and CVMFS tutorials (Job configuration tutorial is optional) and have access to the VM/computer where it is installed.
+- That you have completed the "Galaxy Installation with Ansible", Connecting Galaxy to a Compute Cluster, and the CVMFS tutorials
+- And that you have access to the VM/computer where it is installed.

 # Overview